shmalebx9/2020UABCANs/Constitution/CAN.md

 **Central Canada Potash v.
 Government of Saskatchewan:** This case is almost identical to *CIGO*.
 Sask. implemented supply control over potash with American producers.
 The Sask. scheme set minimum prices at which potash could be sold.
 CCP sued, arguing that the act was on interprovincial/export trade.
 CCP won, the act was ultra vires.

 + A province may not regulate the price of an export good.
++ Differentiated from *CIGO* as it deals with price for export rather than profits on production.
+Production occurs within the province, price is directly related to trade.

 **Labatt Breweries v Canada:** The federal government passed the *Food and Drugs Act* which stated that a beer must have no more than 2.5% alcohol to be labelled "lite."
 Labatt sold a lite beer with 4% alcohol.
 Labatt sued, arguing that the law was ultra vires.
 Labatt won.